mehemken/docker-flask-postgres/README.md

 Once you have all of that, you should be good.
 No need to install [Postgres](https://www.postgresql.org/) or even Python.

 ```
-alias fig="docker-compose"

-fig up --build -d   #Run the container
+docker-compose up --build -d   # Run the container.

-fig down   #Stop and remove everything
+docker-compose down   # Stop and remove everything.

-# Add your code to the /app/ directory
+# Add your code to the /app/ directory.
 # At the moment, you have to do a fig up/down after each change.
 ```